Kiko goat

-The Kiko is a breed of meat goat originating from New Zealand.
-Kiko comes from the Māori word for meat.
-The Kiko breed was developed in the 1980s by Garrick and Anne Batten, who cross-bred local feral goats with imported dairy goat bucks of the Anglo-Nubian, Saanen, and Toggenburg breeds.
+The Kiko is a New Zealand breed of meat goat.
+The name derives from the Māori word for meat.
+It was bred in the 1980s by Garrick and Anne Batten, who cross-bred local feral goats with imported dairy goat bucks of the Anglo-Nubian, Saanen, and British Toggenburg breeds.
 The only aims of the breeding programme were fast rate of growth and ability to survive in the pastoral conditions of the New Zealand hill country.

-The Kiko breed was imported into the United States in 1992 by Goatex Group LLC.
-Today, three registries exist in the US for Kikos: the AKGA, the IKGA, and the NKR, the latter of which is the largest of the three.
-Through these agencies, Kikos could be registered as 100% New Zealand, meaning that their lineage can be traced all the way back to the original New Zealand stock.
-"Purebreds" refer to goats that are at least 15/16ths New Zealand stock and "percentages" are those that are at least 50% New Zealand stock.
-Kiko-Boer crosses can also be registered as Genemaster™ through the NKR.
+In the United States

+Some stock was exported in 1992 by Goatex Group to the United States, where various breed associations have been formed.
+The goats are used principally for cross-breeding with stock of other meat breeds, most often the Boer.
+Cross-bred goats may be registered, but only animals deriving exclusively from New Zealand parentage may be registered as "New Zealand Kiko".